INNOVATION HUB

 • Increase your knowledge of implementation tools and processes

-• Publish your experiences and key insights in AMCHP’s bimonthly newsletter, Pulse, and be featured on AMCHP’s Innovation Hub
+• A write up of your experiences and key insights published in AMCHP’s bimonthly newsletter, Pulse, as well as being featured on AMCHP’s Innovation Hub

 Replication Project Timeline